httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 efficiency loss by increasing the size of the dynamic table.
 If a recipient does not do so, senders may find it beneficial to always send the field value as a literal, rather than entering it into the dynamic table.

+## Header Block Size

+A server in receipt of a larger header block than it is willing to handle can send an HTTP 431 (Request Header Fields Too Large) status code per {{Section 5 of ?RFC6585}}.
+Due to the typical size of the field values containing certificate data, recipients may need to be configured to allow for a larger maximum header block size.
+An intermediary generating client certificate header fields on connections that allow for advertising the maximum acceptable header block size (e.g. HTTP/2 {{?RFC7540}}
+or HTTP/3 {{?I-D.ietf-quic-http}}) should account for the additional size of header block of the requests it sends vs. requests it receives by advertising a value to its clients that is sufficiently smaller so as to allow for the addition of certificate data.

 # Security Considerations {#sec}